Charles Bennett (screenwriter)

-Charles Alfred Selwyn Bennett (2 August 1899 – 15 June 1995) was an English playwright, screenwriter and director probably best known for his work with Alfred Hitchcock.
+Charles Alfred Selwyn Bennett (2 August 1899 – 15 June 1995) was an English playwright, screenwriter, actor and director probably best known for his work with Alfred Hitchcock.
+He was nominated for the first Academy Award for Best Original Screenplay for Foreign Correspondent.

 Biography

 Early life

 Charles Bennett was born in a disused railway carriage in Shoreham-by-Sea, Sussex, England, the son of Lilian Langrishe Bennett (1863–1930), an actress and artist.
 Bennett's mother told him his father was Charles Bennett, a civil engineer killed in a boiler explosion, though he thought it was actor Kyrle Bellew (1855–1911).
 Bennett had an elder brother, Frederick (known as Eric), and a younger brother, Vere.
 His father is recorded in his baptismal register as Frederick Bennett, engineer.
 The film historian John Belton has asserted that Bennett's father died when he was four.
 In the 1911 census, Lilian Bennett recorded herself as a widow, and an artist.

 Bennett was mostly educated at home, but also briefly at St Mark's College, Chelsea.